Get the bonus for workwear and gear

 - does not have work or study restrictions

-- is not the primary provisional visa holder of a skilled, business innovation and investment, student, work or holiday visa identified on the Department of Home Affairs website.
+- is not the primary provisional visa holder of a skilled, business innovation and investment, student, work or holiday visa identified on the Australian Government's Department of Home Affairs website.

 The bonus will be paid into your nominated bank account.

-You can authorise the bonus to be paid to your employer, training or community organisation so that they can buy workwear or work gear for you.
-You will need to let the Apprenticeships NT officer know this when you sign the training contract.
+As another option, you can authorise the bonus to be paid to your employer, training or community organisation so that they can buy workwear or work gear for you.
+You must let Australian Apprenticeships NT know this when you sign your training contract.

 You should check what income you need to declare with the Australian Taxation Office.

-Keep your receipts for other workwear and workgear as you may be able to claim work-related tax deductions.
+Keep your receipts for other workwear and gear as you may be able to claim work-related tax deductions.

 Share this page: